Abdillahimohamoud/african-bank-financial-analysis/README.md

 Seven ratios were calculated in SQL across all three years to examine growth, efficiency, asset quality, profitability, funding structure, and capital strength:

-1. Revenue and profit growth (YoY %)
+- Revenue and profit growth (YoY %)
-2. Net Interest Margin proxy (Net Interest Income ÷ Net Advances)
+- Net Interest Margin proxy (Net Interest Income ÷ Net Advances)
-3. Cost-to-Income Ratio (Operating Costs ÷ Total Income from Operations)
+- Cost-to-Income Ratio (Operating Costs ÷ Total Income from Operations)
-4. Credit Loss Ratio (Credit Impairment Charge ÷ Net Advances)
+- Credit Loss Ratio (Credit Impairment Charge ÷ Net Advances)
-5. Return on Equity (Profit for the Period ÷ Total Equity)
+- Return on Equity (Profit for the Period ÷ Total Equity)
-6. Funding Mix (Short-term Funding ÷ Total Funding)
+- Funding Mix (Short-term Funding ÷ Total Funding)
-7. Equity-to-Assets Ratio (Total Equity ÷ Total Assets)
+- Equity-to-Assets Ratio (Total Equity ÷ Total Assets)

 ## Findings

-**The balance sheet grew steadily.
-Profit did not.** Total assets rose from R48.3bn (FY2023) to R57.6bn (FY2025), and net advances grew from R31.8bn to R40.3bn over the same period — genuine, consistent growth.
+The balance sheet grew steadily.
+Profit did not.
+Total assets rose from R48.3bn (FY2023) to R57.6bn (FY2025), and net advances grew from R31.8bn to R40.3bn over the same period — genuine, consistent growth.
 Revenue followed a similar pattern, dipping slightly in FY2024 before recovering in FY2025 (+4.89%).

-Profit tells a very different story: it fell from R521m (FY2023) to R517m (FY2024) to just R274m (FY2025) — a **47% collapse in the final year**, even as revenue grew.
+Profit tells a very different story: it fell from R521m (FY2023) to R517m (FY2024) to just R274m (FY2025) — a 47% collapse in the final year, even as revenue grew.
 Return on Equity fell in step, from 4.21% to 2.11% over the same period.
+That's well below what shareholders typically require — bank cost-of-equity benchmarks commonly sit in the 12–18% range — so this isn't a marginal dip; it points to a profitability problem material enough to concern shareholders, not a rounding-level fluctuation.

 | Metric | FY2023 | FY2024 | FY2025 |
 |---|---|---|---|